 In general, when you borrow a car, you borrow car insurance, too.
 Insurance follows the car, not the driver.
 That means if you are involved in an accident while driving someone else’s car ( that is not on your insurance policy), the owner of the car will probably be held responsible for any financial damages.
 Your insurance does not come into play.

-If we borrow another person’s car, it’s not common for us to say “Hey bro, you have insurance don’t you?” (especially if we say it in a hippie-surfer voice), but it’s not a bad idea asking if we want to avoid a pricey Driving Without Insurance ticket.
+If we borrow another person’s car, it’s not common for us to say “Hey bro, you have insurance don’t you?” (especially if we say it in a hippie-surfer voice), but it’s not a bad idea to ask if we want to avoid a pricey Driving Without Insurance ticket.

 Another example occurs with rental cars: Do I buy their pricey liability and physical damage waiver?
 This one isn’t so easy to answer because it depends on the language in your particular auto policy, but many insurance companies will extend coverage from your own policy to the rented vehicle.